7 things that make a great customer experience

 1. Envision a clear and consistent customer experience strategy

-Before you start off down the road of customer experience, you need to know where you’re going.
+Before you start down the road of customer experience, you need to know where you’re going.
 This is why it’s so important to create a clear and consistent vision of what you want your customers to experience.
-If you imagine them excitedly rushing out to greet the courier delivering your goods or opening your email then you know what your strategy needs to be working towards.
+If you can imagine them excitedly rushing out to greet the courier delivering your goods or opening your email then you know what your strategy needs to be working towards.

 2. Know who your customers are to serve them better

-To be able to really understand your customers needs and to ensure they’re having a great customer experience, you need to learn who they are.
+To be able to really understand your customers’ needs and ensure they’re having a great customer experience, you need to learn who they are.
 You can do this by creating personas of your average client or clients if you’re serving different segments.
 A women’s shoe shop might appeal to busy Mums with school children, young women entering the workforce and older women looking for comfortable everyday shoes.

 Once you have an idea of the different profiles of your customers, you can understand their needs, empathize with their challenges and serve them better.
-How you do this will be tailored to each of the personas so it's an important step in your customer experience journey.

 3. Pay attention to customers changing needs